welchbj/ctf/docs/forensics.md

 The Trail of Bits CTF guide [forensics section](https://trailofbits.github.io/ctf/forensics/#archive-files) has nice tips on dealing with ZIP archives.

+## File System Dumps

+### Expert Witness Files

+I've found the [FTK Imager tool](https://marketing.accessdata.com/ftkimager4.2.0) to be the best at examining images of this format.

 ## Memory Dumps

 ### Volatility